Azure-Samples/ARGUS/README.md

 User: "Compare the extraction results between these two invoices"
 AI: [Uses argus_get_extraction on both documents and compares]

+User: "Create a new dataset for processing purchase orders"
+AI: [Uses argus_create_dataset with appropriate prompt and schema]
 ```

 ### 🔒 Security